datacarpentry/shell-genomics/_episodes/03-working-with-files.md

 **Shortcut:** If you hit "/" then "enter", `less` will  repeat the previous search. `less` searches from the current location and works its way forward.
-Note, if you are at the end of the file and search for the word "cat", `less` will not find it.
+Note, if you are at the end of the file and search for the sequence "CAA", `less` will not find it.
 You need to go to the beginning of the file and search.

 For instance, let's search the file we have open for the sequence `GTGCGGGCAATTAACAGGGGTTCAC`.